 On your arrival at your holiday home, you will be required to pay a security deposit.
 The amount of the security deposit required is given in the price list.
-If there are no discrepancies or damages to the property, the security deposit will be refunded - minus your incurred telephone costs or other additional costs.
+If there are no discrepancies or damages to the property, the security deposit will be refunded - minus your incurred additional costs.

 It is stated in the house description if the property is equipped with an Internet connection.
 If the connection is a WIFI connection this is explicitly mentioned.
 Please be aware that in some areas, specially in the rural ones, the Internet connection can be slower than expected as fast broadband is available only in the major towns.
 Moreover speed and reception can vary depending on the distance from the modem, thickness of the walls, and the weather.

-The final cleaning service is usually charged per person (also applies to children and babies) and must be paid at the location.
-In some cases, a flat rate is charged, based on the capacity of the apartment.
+The final cleaning service is usually charged extra and must be paid at the location.

 With some of our accommodation it is possible, after consultation with the owner, to arrange for house personnel to take care of your individual requirements, at an additional charge.
 If services are provided, these will be listed in the white field under the price table.
-Please mention the services you require (e.g. cleaning during the stay, bed clothes to be changed during the week, cooking service etc.) when booking.
+Please mention the services you require (e.g. cooking service, first shopping) when booking.

 Where there is a wall-mounted shower, this is indicated, although the norm is hand-held showers in baths and/or shower curtains.